edina/rdss-datavault/compose/README.md

 The `docker-compose.yml` file will use volumes for persisting data between runs.
 If you need to reset them, you can use `make destroy` to destroy all containers and all volumes.

+*NOTE*: At present, bringing down the `broker` container will delete the contents of the database.

 ### Development Build